Ruhitha11/deepfake/README.md

    - Gather a diverse dataset of both real and fake videos to train the detection model effectively.
 2) Preprocessing :
     - First it splits the video into frames next it extracts the every even frame.
 And then it does face detection followed by face cropping and finally frame resizing.
-    - Basically it extracts individual frames from video clips, preprocesses the data by applying techniques like rescaling, augmentation and normalization to enhance the dataset's geenralization.
+    - Basically it extracts individual frames from video clips, preprocesses the data by applying techniques like rescaling, augmentation and normalization to enhance the dataset's genralization.
 3) Feature extraction :
     - For video: Deep learning models might analyze facial landmarks, skin texture, blinking patterns or inconsistencies in lighting and motion.
     - For audio: Techniques might extract voice characteristics, analyze speech patterns for anomalies or identify inconsistencies between audio and lip movements.